PfISD Pathways to Postsecondary SuccessPersonal Readiness:

 - Take the most challenging courses for you.
 Work with your guidance counselor, teachers, and parents to determine your plan.

-- Challenge yourself with Pre-AP and AP courses in your best subjects.
+- Challenge yourself with Advanced, Accelerated and AP courses in your best subjects.

 - Earn college credit in high school with ACC Early College Start , UT OnRamps courses, and by earning a 3 or better on AP Exams.

 - Take advantage of acceleration, intervention, tutorial, and enrichment opportunities.

 - Use the career tools on the Texas Career Check https://texascareercheck.com/ to find the careers that match your passions.